 THREE MAIN AREAS OF THE TOWN

 I am very familiar with Riccione, as I’ve been there so many times.
 However, each and every time when I go back, there is something new to discover, a new restaurant or a new bar.
 But, when I go there I don’t stay only in the town.
 The surrounding area is also very beautiful.
 Plus, there are many smaller very beautiful towns and villages in the vicinity, where you can go to exquisite restaurants that primarily cater for the Italian people.
 They usually propose excellent food, at reasonable prices.
 Despite the fact that it is the top tourist destination, Riccione is not overpriced.
 Perhaps, there are several bars in the main street where prices are higher, but nothing outrageous.

 The town can be divided in 3 areas, together they form this very interesting and exciting place:

 * The Port, the Seafront and the Beach

 RICCIONE PAESE (RICCIONE VILLAGE)

 The focal point of Riccione Paese is its main street, Corso Fratelli Cervi.
-This is where you can find excellent bakeries and other shops that sell delicious Italian products.
-There are also supermarkets and banks and numerous bars where you can stop for coffee or cappuccino or you can eat fresh croissants usually served in different varieties.
+This is where you can find excellent bakeries and other shops that sell delicious products.
+There are also supermarkets and banks and numerous bars where you can stop for coffee or cappuccino or where you can eat fresh croissants usually served in different varieties.